finom/docs.vovk.dev/docs/intro.md

 Besides **.vovk.json** the command also generates client **.js** and **.ts** files inside **node_modules/.vovk** that are re-exported by **vovk-client** module to produce no errors if **vovk-client** is not installed.
 This approach is borrowed from Prisma ORM.

-Now the client is generated you can safaly import your client library from **vovk-client**.
+Now the client is generated you can safely import your client library from **vovk-client**.

 ```tsx
 'use client';